yesauthor/java/README.md

 40 - 52 = diamonds suit from Ace to King)

-14bj.Type 'custom' to run a custom simulation
+14bj.
+Type 'custom' to run a custom simulation

 14c. "zscore" to calculate zscore without a data set but with correlating variables